Millicent Fenwick: Early life and education

-During World War I, Mrs. Hammond insisted on going overseas to help those who needed assistance in Europe, despite the potential dangers that were affiliated while doing so.
-In 1915, when Millicent was 5 years old, her mother perished in the sinking of the British ocean liner RMS Lusitania, which her father survived.
+During World War I, Hammond insisted on going overseas to help those who needed assistance in Europe, despite the potential dangers that were associated with doing so.
+In 1915, when Millicent was five years old, her mother perished in the sinking of the British ocean liner RMS Lusitania, which her father survived.
 When Ogden arrived back home from this tragic event, he did not want to discuss what happened, regarding his wife nor the event, and kept himself busy and distracted by becoming very involved with his work.
 Everyone, both friends and family, respected his decision and carried on with their normal lives as if nothing transpired.
 He remarried two years later, to Marguerite McClure "Daisy" Howland, and by that marriage Fenwick had a stepbrother, McClure (Mac) Howland.
 Ogden's children now had a stepmother.
 However, Daisy was so preoccupied with herself, Mac, and her social status that she spent minimal time with her stepchildren.
-Millicent and Daisy did not have a good relationship and her father was no help.
-If there were any family issues going on, Ogden requested that his children would go to Daisy and not him.
-After their mother's passing, Millicent developed a closer relationship with her siblings, especially her sister, Mary.
+Millicent and Daisy did not have a good relationship, and her father was no help.
+If there were any family issues going on, Ogden requested that his children address them with Daisy and not him.
+After their mother's death, Millicent developed a closer relationship with her siblings, especially her sister, Mary.
 In 1918, the trial of the Lusitania took place, as people were suing the ship's company for failure to show passengers aboard the safety precautions.
-Ogden was one of the many people to testify and when the jury reached the verdict, the Hammonds were each compensated, receiving over sixty thousand dollars.
+Ogden was one of the many people to testify and when the jury reached the verdict, the Hammonds were each compensated, receiving over $60,000.

-Raised in comfortable circumstances in Bernardsville, Millicent Hammond attended the exclusive Nightingale-Bamford School in nearby Manhattan, Foxcroft School and college at Barnard College and the New School for Social Research.
+Raised in comfortable circumstances in Bernardsville, Millicent attended the exclusive Nightingale-Bamford School in nearby Manhattan, and then Foxcroft School, a private boarding school in Middleburg, Virginia.
+She attended Barnard College and then the New School for Social Research, both in Manhattan.